 - Travel Channel

-Sling Blue comes with 45 channels and allows for viewing on 3 devices simultaneously.
+Sling Blue comes with 45 channels, NO contract, 50 hours of free DVR, and allows for viewing on 3 devices simultaneously.

 But you will get Fox Sports 1 and 2, and NBC Sports Network.
 You’ll also get network programming from NBC and FOX that you won’t get with Orange.